 Beethoven was born in Bonn, Germany, to Johann van Beethoven and Magdalena Keverich van Beethoven.
 He was baptized on December 17, but his family and later teacher Johann Albrechtsberger celebrated his birthday on December 16.
 Beethoven's first music teacher was his father, a musician in the Electoral court at Bonn who was apparently a harsh and unpredictable instructor.
 Johann would often come home from a bar in the middle of the night and pull young Ludwig out of bed to play for him and his friend.

-His talent was recognized at a very early age.
+Beethoven's talent was recognised at a very early age.
 His first notable teacher was Christian Gottlob Neefe.
 In 1787 young Beethoven traveled to Vienna for the first time.
-Planned to study under Wolfgang Amadeus Mozart, this did not materialize when he was summoned to his mother's deathbed who was dying of tubercolosis.
+Planned to study under Wolfgang Amadeus Mozart, this did not materialise when he was summoned to his mother's deathbed who was dying of tubercolosis.
 She died when he was 16, shortly followed by his sister, and for several years he was responsible for raising his two younger brothers because of his father's worsening alcoholism.
 Later, when he moved to Vienna in 1792, Mozart had died the previous year.

 He studied for a time with Joseph Haydn and quickly gained a reputation as a virtuoso pianist.